 If we consult the autograph manuscript of Schubert’s Arpeggione Sonata (www.imslp.org) we can find many examples of these types of errors, for example:

-- in bars 385-386 of the third movement there is a “ritard” indication that seems to be written one bar later than it should (see parallel passage bars 389-390).
+- in bars 385-386 of the third movement there is a “ritard” indication that seems to be written one bar later than it should be played (see parallel passage bars 389-390).

 Even Urtext editors and publishers also make mistakes.
 Sometimes even the supposedly best Urtext editions can have blatant errors and oversights.
 A comparison of the autograph manuscript of Schubert’s Arpeggione Sonata with a normally excellent “Urtext” edition (Henle) reveals a considerable number of differences (errors).
 Apart from the frequent confusion between accents and diminuendos, some unambiguous slurs and dynamics are overlooked (bars 256-258 movt III) or misplaced (bars 426-427 same movt).
 Stephen Isserlis’s wrote an excellent article on this subject in the October 2011 Strad Magazine.